 The bulk editor feature also makes it easy to edit existing videos, allowing you to alter any of these elements quickly and effectively:

 See how it’s done:

 The Creative Studio video editor can also be paired with our new Performance Templates to help reach your advertising goals.
-These templates are basically blank concept ads that employ the top-performing elements that top-spending advertisers on Facebook and Google UAC are seeing success with right now.
+These templates are basically blank concept ads that employ the top-performing elements that top-spending advertisers on Facebook and Google App Campaigns are seeing success with right now.

 To use Performance Templates, simply add your creative assets into the template that best fits the goals of your ad.
 Then, you submit a brief to our team and we’ll create the video ads for you.

 The options above allow you to have a body of high-potential ads right at the start.
 This allows your advertising to get up to speed quickly at a cost much less than typical creative development.

 The Creative Studio Bulk Video Editor, Performance Templates, and our designers and developers have helped thousands of advertisers build high-performance creative and scale their advertising.
 Our case study on Glu’s Mobile’s Design Home app is just one example of Creative Studio success – the team increased their ROAS by 70%.

 Looking to test our Creative Studio and Bulk Video Editor yourself?
 Sign up here.

 Having an internal marketing team is critical for businesses to reach and sustain the highest possible net profit.
 In order to maximize revenue, a focus should be placed on building this internal skill set.

 But, there is strategic value in benchmarking internal marketing teams against external teams.
 Benchmarking will help management validate the performance of the internal team, and increase team intensity by encouraging healthy competition.